WPManageNinja/fluent-affiliate-docs/guide/integrations/woocommerce-integration-with-fluentaffiliate.md

 * **Commissions Not Tracking:** Check that the **Enable Product-Based Commission** is activated if you are trying to track specific products.
 Also, make sure the **Disable Referral** option is not checked for that product.
 * **Conflicting Rates:** If a product-specific rate isn't being applied, ensure you have set the product-specific rate and that your integration with WooCommerce is enabled.

-If you have any more questions, face any issues, or need help, please don't hesitate to reach out to our [support team](https://wpmanageninja.com/support-tickets/).
-We're always here to help you.